Home > Analyses > Technology > Fidelity National Information Services, Inc.

 Financial Ratios

-The table below presents key financial ratios for Fidelity National Information Services, Inc. (FIS) over the last five fiscal years, providing insight into profitability, liquidity, leverage, efficiency, and dividend metrics:
+The following table summarizes key financial ratios for Fidelity National Information Services, Inc. (FIS) over the last five fiscal years:

 Evolution of Financial Ratios